roderickmackenzie/h14pod/CW/lit_review_latex/task.md

  - References

 The document must:
 - Not be longer than 2 pages of text + up to a maximum of 1 page of references.
-(3 pages in total)
+(3 pages in total).
+Note: We expect *more than* 25 references.
 - It must be written in LaTeX, using a *double column format*.
 - It must contain two figures.
 - The referencing must be of the standard expected in an MSc dissertation, i.e. no web links.